willemsrb/simple-jta/README.md

 | jtaTransactionStore | Transaction store to 'stably' store transaction information | Yes (Autowired) |

 ##### nl.futureedge.simple.jta.store.jdbc.JdbcTransactionStore properties
+The `JdbcTransactionStore` stores the transaction information in a database.

 | Property | Explanation | Required |
 |---|---|---|
 | create | If true, the transaction store will try to create the database objects on startup | No (default false) |